Robert Swim

-Robert "Bobby" Swim (?–1878) was an American Thoroughbred racing jockey best known for winning the 1876 Kentucky Derby and the 1868 and 1875 editions of the Belmont Stakes, races that would make up the first and third leg of the U. S. Triple Crown series.
+Robert "Bobby" Swim (?–1878) was an American Thoroughbred racing jockey best known for winning the 1876 Kentucky Derby and the 1868 and 1875 runnings of the Belmont Stakes, races that would make up the first and third leg of the U. S. Triple Crown series.

 Life and career

 Bobby Swim was born to Irish parents in the east side of Louisville in about 1842 and began racing at the age of twelve years.
+During the Civil War he herded cattle for the U. S. government.
 J.H Weldon, a well-respected horse trainer, was his first teacher.
 He worked for John M. Clay's stable in 1867 and the next year he worked for McConnell and Harness, riding their horse, General Duke, to victory in the 1868 Belmont Stakes.
-In 1870 he is referred to as a "racing man" in a Memphis newspaper on the day the Spring Meeting at the Memphis Fairgounds began.
+In 1870 he is referred to as a "racing man" in a Memphis newspaper on the day the Spring Meeting at the Memphis Fairgrounds began.
 The next year he rode Longfellow to victory for John Harper in both the Monmouth Oaks and Saratoga Cup, rode Nellie Gray to win the Ladies Handicap, and rode Tom Bowling to win the Dinner Party Stakes.

 The press described the confidence Major Thomas Walker Doswell's stable had in him before he won the Jockey Club Handicap on their horse, Eolus at Jerome Park on June 11, 1873.
 Swim won again on Tom Bowling at the Jersey Derby the following July 4.
-Newspapers then described his quick reflexes, adaptability, and composure in handling Tom Bowling, who was notoriously fractious, at the Jersey Derby Stakes held at Monmouth park on July 29th of that year.
+Newspapers then described his quick reflexes, adaptability, and composure in handling Tom Bowling, who was notoriously fractious, at the Jersey Derby Stakes held at Monmouth park on July 29 of that year.
 He again rode Tom Bowling to victory in the Travers Stakes in late July or early August and at Jerome Park on October 4.
 The next year he was named as the jockey at H. Price Mcgrath's stables in Lexington.
 He rode Aristides to first place in the 1875 Withers Stakes and rode Calvin to a second win at the Belmont Stakes.
 By this year he was married.